remnrem/luna-doc/docs/ref/cc.md

 _Pairwise instantaneous phase coherence_

-`IPC` computes phase coupling between all pairs of channels from Hilbert-based analytic signals.
+[`IPC`](cc.md#ipc) computes phase coupling between all pairs of channels from Hilbert-based analytic signals.
 For each sample point it forms the instantaneous phase difference Δφ between the two channels and summarises it across the recording with several metrics: signed IPC, weighted IPC, phase-locking value, circular mean phase offset, and the fraction of samples that are in-phase.
-With `w`, `IPC` also emits the same summaries over a lag window, replacing the old time-lag Hilbert role of `TSYNC`.
+With `w`, [`IPC`](cc.md#ipc) also emits the same summaries over a lag window, replacing the old time-lag Hilbert role of `TSYNC`.

-`IPC` is intended for narrowband analytic signals, not raw broadband data.
+[`IPC`](cc.md#ipc) is intended for narrowband analytic signals, not raw broadband data.
 In practice this means running [`HILBERT`](power-spectra.md#hilbert) first on the channels of interest, typically with a band-pass specified via `f=` and with the `phase` option set so that Luna creates both magnitude and phase channels.

-`IPC` does **not** take the Hilbert-derived phase channels directly.
+[`IPC`](cc.md#ipc) does **not** take the Hilbert-derived phase channels directly.
 Instead, it takes the original/base channel labels in `sig`, `sig1`, and `sig2`, and then internally looks for matching Hilbert-derived channels by appending the fixed suffixes `_ht_mag` and `_ht_ph`.
 For example, `IPC sig=C3,C4` expects to find `C3_ht_mag`, `C3_ht_ph`, `C4_ht_mag`, and `C4_ht_ph`.

-This means the `HILBERT` output labels must match that convention exactly.
+This means the [`HILBERT`](power-spectra.md#hilbert) output labels must match that convention exactly.
 In particular, if `HILBERT tag=...` has been used to create labels such as `C3_sigma_ht_mag` and `C3_sigma_ht_ph`, then `IPC sig=C3` will not find them.
-To use `IPC`, the channels named in `sig` must be the base labels to which `_ht_mag` and `_ht_ph` can be appended directly.
+To use [`IPC`](cc.md#ipc), the channels named in `sig` must be the base labels to which `_ht_mag` and `_ht_ph` can be appended directly.

-By default `IPC` reports zero-lag synchrony only, which makes it suitable for screening large multi-channel datasets quickly.
+By default [`IPC`](cc.md#ipc) reports zero-lag synchrony only, which makes it suitable for screening large multi-channel datasets quickly.
 If `w` is specified, Luna also evaluates lagged phase synchrony over `-w` to `+w` seconds and writes those results in a `D` stratum with lag in seconds reported as `T`.

+<h3>Methods</h3>

+Instantaneous phase coupling is computed from narrowband analytic signals obtained via the Hilbert transform.
+For each sample point, the instantaneous phase difference Δφ between a channel pair is formed from the pre-computed Hilbert phase channels, and a suite of synchrony metrics is derived from these differences across the recording: signed IPC (mean cosine of Δφ), amplitude-weighted IPC (weighted by the minimum of the two instantaneous amplitudes), phase-locking value (mean resultant length of the complex phase difference), and the proportion of samples with phase differences below a threshold.
+The circular mean phase offset characterizes the preferred phase relationship between channels.
+When a lag window is specified, the phase series of one channel is shifted across a range of time offsets, and the full set of synchrony metrics is re-evaluated at each lag, enabling characterization of the temporal profile of phase coupling.

 <h3>Parameters</h3>